 b.
 Attached to the vehicle at all times that the vehicle contains marijuana products;c.
-Monitored by the Marijuana Establishment or Marijuana Transporter during transport of Marijuana Products; and d.
-Inspected by the commission prior to initial transportation of Marijuana
+Monitored by the Marijuana Establishment or Marijuana Transporter during transport of Marijuana Products; andd.
+Inspected by the commission prior to initial transportation of Marijuana have access to a secure form of communication with personnel at the originating location when the vehicle contains Marijuana and Marijuana Products.

 Products, and after any alteration to the locked storage compartment.
+2. Each Marijuana Establishment Agent transporting Marijuana Products shall always